Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > NCERT Solutions - Marketing Management

 7. Legal and Regulatory Factors: Compliance with legal and regulatory requirements, such as licensing, permits, and trade restrictions, may dictate the choice of distribution channels, especially in international markets.

 8. Market Trends and Technology: Keeping abreast of market trends and technological advancements is essential.
-Changes in consumer behavior, such as the growing preference for online shopping, may necessitate adjustments to distribution channels to stay competitive.
+Changes in consumer behaviour, such as the growing preference for online shopping, may necessitate adjustments to distribution channels to stay competitive.

 By considering these factors comprehensively, companies can make informed decisions about the most suitable distribution channels to reach their target markets effectively and efficiently.